-The Atletico Madrid boss paid tribute to the former coach after his side claimed the Liga title with a 1-1 draw at Barcelona
+Atletico Madrid coach Diego Simeone paid tribute to former coach Luis Aragones after they won La Liga with a 1-1 draw at Barcelona on Saturday.

 Needing just a point at Camp Nou on the final day of the season to claim their 18th La Liga title, Atletico found themselves behind at the break thanks to Alexis Sanchez's brilliant strike.